Wednesday May 4, 2011

 HDR Photography

-There is so much to the new sport of HDR Photography!
-It’s a new a fun way to take photos and capture the world around you.
+HDR is a great, fun, new way to take photos and capture the world around you.
+If you’ve been disappointed by photos you’ve taken because you don’t feel like it quite captures what you sw, maybe HDR is for you!
 This page will answer some of the basic questions and tendrils will drift off to other areas of the site that may interest you.

 “Anyone can do this!”
 This is what I always tell people when I speak at universities, photo clubs, seminars, and the like, and I mean it!
-I am very open about my process, and I made a free HDR Tutorial here on StuckInCustoms.com that describes the step by step process.
-If you’d like to get in deeper, I also have a bunch of videos available for download at the HDR Video Tutorial link.
+I am very open about my process, sharing all my tips and tricks.
+I have a FREE HDR Tutorial for Mac and Windows here on StuckInCustoms.com that describes the step by step process.
+If you’d like to dive deeper, I also have video tutorials for Aurora HDR 2019.
+The tutorial shows how I use the tool for a variety of situations… landscapes, sunrise/sunset, people, motion, etc..

 What is HDR Photography?